EnCue/zoctn_paper/README.md

 In particular, code is organized toward two objectives 1) the simulation study presented in Section 3 of the paper, and 2) the empirical application to mortgage loss given default forecasting.

 The independent tree-boosted as well as Gaussian-process random effects (linear and tree-boosted) models are implemented using the GPBoost Python package: https://github.com/fabsig/GPBoost.
-Independent linear models implementations are handled using JAX (https://github.com/jax-ml/jax) and TensorFlow Probability (https://github.com/tensorflow/probability).
+Independent linear model implementations are handled using JAX (https://github.com/jax-ml/jax) and TensorFlow Probability (https://github.com/tensorflow/probability).

 ## Simulation Study
 Full specification of the independent linear models considered in the article are given in the respective model's Python file (e.g. `loglikelihood_utils/ZOCTN_utils.py`). `independent_linear_utils/fit_lm.py` provides an MLE fitting routine.
 A brief demonstration notebook is provided to reproduce select figures from Section 3 (`simulation_study/simulation_study.ipynb`).